arjun-1/BEASTvntr/README.md

 To save the configuration in an XML file, click **File > save** and save as **comas2009_VNTR.xml**.
 ### Running BEAST2
-Start BEAST2 and select comas2009_VNTR.xml.
+Start BEAST2, either via its shortcut or by running `java -cp build/dist/launcher.jar beast.app.beastapp.BeastLauncher` in `beast2/`, and select comas2009_VNTR.xml.
 If everything went right, you should see the MCMC run starting:
 ```text
 Start likelihood: -6033.8021475437245
 Writing file comas_VNTR.log